 In December 2019, the SECURE Act was added to one of the year-end appropriation bills and was passed by Congress.
+This is what to know about the new SECURE Act and your IRA.
 This act (Setting Every Community Up for Retirement Enhancement) became law effective on January 1, 2020.
 The Act includes various provisions, but one particular provision will have a significant effect on the estate plans for people with large amounts of funds in tax-deferred retirement plans (like an IRA, 401k, 403b, etc.).

 A quick and simplified explanation of tax-deferred retirement plans like an IRA: These are savings plans in which a worker contributes pre-tax money.
 The worker does not pay taxes on the money put into an IRA, and does not pay taxes on the interest earned or growth of the IRA.
 However, all money eventually taken out of the IRA by the worker is counted as income for that year on the worker’s income tax return.
 If the worker withdraws all of the IRA in one year, it could amount to a very large income tax bill that year.
 Workers may begin withdrawing from their IRA without a penalty at age 59 and 1⁄2, and they are required to withdraw at least a minimum amount starting at age 72 (the age was 70 and 1⁄2 prior to the SECURE Act).
 A tax-deferred account can only be owned by one individual.
 If a worker dies and leaves a tax-deferred account to a spouse, the tax-deferred account is treated as if it was always owned by the spouse (the SECURE Act does not change this).